FabioTorello/Py_Examples_And_Learning_Material/README.md

-# Examples_And_Learning_Material
+# Repository to collect useful information about Python
+The purposes of this repository are:
+- supporting for learning python
-This repository is a support for learning python.
-It contains study documents and examples
+- collecting useful information to work more effectively with Python (for future projects) It contains study documents and examples to consult.